Abbott Laboratories (ABT) Shares Soar Above 1-Year High

 Conclusion

-To put it simply, Abbott Laboratories (ABT) has had a mixed performance in recent times.
-Analysts have a mixed opinion on the stock, with some rating it as a “buy” and others as a “hold”.
+In conclusion, Abbott Laboratories (ABT) has had a better performance lately.
+Opinion on the stock among analysts is mixed, with some giving it a “buy” rating and others a “hold”.
 It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.